 Jay was busily working away with a new starlet wardrobe and accoutrements on her Art Starlet series, much to my consternation we did this on our rooftop and I managed to collaborate with Jay despite my immense feeling of vertigo.
 The view from the top of Clinton Street was extraordinary and I remember that if felt like the view of the city was an old view, at least in a certain direction and the canyons of skyscrapers were absent.

-I remember collaborating with the guys who ran TERROR, Don Rock and his crew, pranksters who made cult tees about Ginsberg, Burroughs, The Beat Generation, William Burroughs and so on, and they did markets each week, near The Bowery from memory, they gave me a bunch of “TERROR” tees, including one I wore for many years they made for the Butthole Surfers, and these designers, who did loads of street art, graf and stenciling also made fabulous t shirts with the guerrilla art inspired word terror emblazoned across the chest, at the time a tongue in cheek parody of the branding that had become so familiar and popular, corporate names like Benetton, Reebok and so on.
-The word terror then was imagined as a part of this global guerrilla art impulse, civil disobedience and anarchic like the literature, musicians and artists they paid homage to.
+I remember collaborating with the guys who ran TERROR, Don Rock and his crew, pranksters who made cult tees about Butthole Surfers, Ginsberg, Burroughs, The Beat Generation, William Burroughs and so on, and they did markets each week, near The Bowery from memory, they gave me a bunch of “TERROR” tees, including one I wore for many years they made as a paean for the Butthole Surfers, and these designers, there a few photos in my archives, delightfully altered by mould, who did loads of street art, graf and stenciling also made fabulous t shirts with the guerrilla art inspired word terror emblazoned across the chest, at the time a tongue in cheek parody of the branding that had become so familiar and popular, corporate names like Benetton, Reebok and so on.
+The word terror then in the art world had a long history of art antecedents, it was imagined as a part of this global guerrilla art impulse, civil disobedience and anarchic like the literature, musicians, ratbags and artists they paid homage to.

 I also became a regular in Christopher Street, the sense of freedom was palpable here was a city that was buzzing and alive 24/7, you could go to cafes, cinemas, events and books shops at 2am in the morning, nightclubs pulsating with theme nights, like Girlworld at the World just near where we were living, and in Christopher Street, lo and behold, a stream of proud gay men holding hands in public, being free gay and happy on the streets, bookshops with literature, zines, safe sex infomation, social groups, venue information and personals notices I knew existed but couldn’t find in Brisbane bookshops, cafes or libraries.
 I attended at a gay pride march in Christopher Street, took photos of the festivities and imagined and hoped for a day when Brisbane would have its own LGBTQI parades.